Kanji Ishiwara

 Kanji Ishiwara (石原 莞爾, Ishiwara Kanji) was a general in the Imperial Japanese Army in World War II.
-He and Itagaki Seishirō were the men primarily responsible for the Mukden Incident that took place in Manchuria in 1931.
+He and Seishirō Itagaki were the men primarily responsible for the Mukden Incident that took place in Manchuria in 1931.

 Early life

 Ishiwara was born in Tsuruoka City, Yamagata Prefecture, into a samurai class family.
 His father was a police officer, but as his clan had supported the Tokugawa bakufu and then the Northern Alliance during the Boshin War of the Meiji Restoration, its members were shut out of higher government positions.

 At 13, Ishiwara was enrolled in a military preparatory school.
 He was subsequently accepted at the 21st class of the Imperial Japanese Army Academy and graduated in 1909.
 He served in the IJA 65th Infantry Regiment in Korea after its annexation by Japan in 1910, and in 1915, he passed the exams for admittance to the 30th class of the Army Staff College.
 He graduated second in his class in 1918.

 Ishiwara spent several years in various staff assignments and then was selected to study in Germany as a military attaché.
 He stayed in Berlin and in Munich from 1922 to 1925, focusing on military history and military strategy.
 He hired several former officers from the German General Staff to tutor him, and by the time that he returned to Japan, he had formed a considerable background on military theory and doctrine.

-Prior to leaving for Germany, Ishiwara had converted to Nichiren Buddhism.
-Nichiren had taught that a period of massive conflict would precede a golden era of human culture in which the truth of Buddhism would prevail.
-Japan would be the center and main promulgator of the faith, which would encompass the entire world.
-Ishiwara felt that the period of world conflict was fast approaching, and Japan, relying upon its vision of the kokutai and its sacred mission to "liberate" China, would lead a unified East Asia to defeat the West.

-Ishiwara was also the leader of a semi-religious and Pan-Asianist organization, the East-Asia League Movement (Tōarenmei undō).
+Ishiwara was also the leader of a semi-religious and Pan-Asianist organization, the East-Asia League Movement (Tōarenmei undō 東亜連盟運動).